-(A) Except as provided in paragraph (D) of this rule, an owner or operator who is required to submit a risk management plan under Chapter 3745-104 of the Administrative Code shall pay annually to the Ohio environmental protection agency a fee of fifty dollars together with any of the following applicable fees:
+(A) Except as provided in paragraph (D) of this rule, an owner or operator who is required to submit a risk management plan under this chapter shall pay annually to Ohio EPA a fee of fifty dollars together with any of the following applicable fees:

 (1) A fee of sixty-five dollars if a covered process in the stationary source includes propane and propane is the only regulated substance at the stationary source over the threshold quantity;